About Art All Night :

 History of Art All Night

 Curated by Ms. Austin and a team of volunteers, the first festival exceeded all expectations and attracted 15,000 attendees.
 A Taste of Art All Night followed in 2012 in the Penn Quarter, presented by the Downtown BID.
 In 2013, Shaw Main Streets brought back the full festival for an encore, with funding from the DC Commission on the Arts and Humanities and the Department of Small and Local Business Development.
-In both 2011 and 2013, the event brought unprecedented attention to the DC metropolitan area’s art scene through the live indoor and outdoor musical performances and art installations which were presented in vacant commercial spaces and warehouses, in public spaces (libraries, recreation centers, and parks), and in theaters and art galleries.
+In both 2011 and 2013, the event brought unprecedented attention to the DC metropolitan area’s art scene through live indoor and outdoor musical performances and art installations which were presented in vacant commercial spaces and warehouses, in public spaces (libraries, recreation centers, and parks), and theaters and art galleries.
 Notably, programming even took place inside businesses, some of which had never opened at night.
-Needless to say, both events drew enthusiastic crowds and many Shaw restaurants and bars reported all-time record sales.
+Both events drew enthusiastic crowds and many Shaw restaurants and bars reported record sales.

 In 2014 and in 2015, through funding and project support from the DC Commission on the Arts and Humanities, funding from the Department of Small and Local Business Development, and under the creative direction of Ariana Austin, the festival expanded to include four other DC Main Streets organizations: Congress Heights, Dupont Circle, H Street, and North Capitol, in addition to Shaw.
 In 2016, the event grew to seven participating Main Streets organizations and was rebranded as Art All Night: Made in DC.
-The expanded event attracted an exceptional amount of attention from both new and traditional media and it drew an estimated 50,000 participants from throughout the metropolitan area and beyond.
+The expanded event attracted an exceptional amount of attention from both new and traditional media and drew an estimated 50,000 participants from throughout the metropolitan area and beyond.
 Today, Art All Night is citywide, including 16 neighborhoods this year.

 To learn about all the neighborhoods, visit www.dcartallnight.org.